aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 If you already have the CLI installed and configured, you can use it to copy the necessary web assets from `s3://wildrydes-us-east-1/WebApplication/1_StaticWebHosting/website` to your bucket.

-Execute the following command making sure to replace `YOUR_BUCKET_NAME` with the name you used in the previous section and `YOUR_BUKET_REGION` with the region code (e.g. us-east-2) where you created your bucket.
+Execute the following command making sure to replace `YOUR_BUCKET_NAME` with the name you used in the previous section and `YOUR_BUCKET_REGION` with the region code (e.g. us-east-2) where you created your bucket.

     aws s3 sync s3://wildrydes-us-east-1/WebApplication/1_StaticWebHosting/website s3://YOUR_BUCKET_NAME --region YOUR_BUCKET_REGION